Radhakrishnan3101/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

-# Experiment No: 1B- Data Types – Printing characteer Literals
+# Experiment No: 1B- Data Types – Printing character Literals

 ## AIM
 To write a Python program to print the following character literals.